 - facial grimacing

-- excessive blinking, twitching, jerking, or shrugging
+- excessive blinking, twitching, jerking, or

-- sudden, uncontrollable movements of the legs, arms, or body
+- sudden, uncontrollable movements of the legs,

-- sounds such as throat clearing, grunts, or groans
+- sounds such as throat clearing, grunts, or

-Tics may be made worse by the following:
+Tics may be made worse by:

 - excitement or stimulation

-- fatigue or sleep depravation
+- fatigue or sleep deprivation

 - extreme temperatures